 To do this, begin with a quick, yet somewhat detailed, discovery about what their interests are.
 This gathering of information should help you make your speech more informative and captivating.

-To make this process more efficient, you should, where possible, ask the organiser of the event about the type of crowd you will be addressing.
+To make this process more efficient, you should, where possible, ask the organizer of the event about the type of crowd you will be addressing.
 If time permits, you could even conduct a few quick, informal phone interviews to gauge people’s expectations.

-By discovering your attendees’ aims, goals and hopes for the speech, you can tailor your speech accordingly, and gain and maintain their attention throughout
+By discovering your attendees’ aims, goals and hopes for the speech, you can tailor your speech accordingly, and gain and maintain their attention throughout.

 Watch Your Words